 If you need a lift or can offer spaces in your own car, please use the Facebook group to arrange this.
 Ultimately how the travel cost is shared is up to the driver of the car, but it’s usual to divide the cost evenly between the occupants.

 If you don’t have a climbing partner - no problem!
-We organise meets to get people together and climb, there are several options: come to the wall (or the pub after), post a message on the club Facebook page, or (if these don’t work) let us know so we can pair you up or make a threesome.
+We organise meets to get people together and climb, there are several options: come to the wall (or the pub after), post a message on the club Facebook page or discord channel - we usually have a dedicated one for each meet, or (if these don’t work) let us know so we can pair you up or make a threesome.

 If this is your first trad meet then there are a few nice to have items that will make your life easier on your first meet.
 We have put together a handy quick-reference for some of the most important bits of gear - What to bring to your first trad meet - this isn't an exhaustive list and the club has gear that can be loaned.